catduckgnaf/rtl_433_ha/README.md

 For example, most don't use the autodiscover because it finds all the entities you don't want, and doesn't have the ones we as a community do, such as contact sensors.

-I could have simply added everything to MQTT manually, but I wanted to help the community, and especially seeing the current rtl_433 project is looking for a new maintainer.
+I could have simply added everything to MQTT manually, but I wanted to help the community, and especially seeing the current rtl_433 (HA add-on) project is looking for a new maintainer.

 ## RTL_433 Discovery Script Add on